 “Don’t let our history die.” ~Edward Scobie

-Kentake Page, founded by Meserette Kentake, is a Pan-Afrikan Black history blog that celebrates the diversity of the Afrikan historical experience both on the continent and in the diaspora.
+Kentake Page is a Pan-Afrikan Black history blog that celebrates the diversity of the Afrikan historical experience both on the continent and in the diaspora.
 Kentake Page is also a celebration and appreciation of Black authors and artists.
 The vision is to bring together history, literature, and art under one cyber-umbrella, to make Black/Afrikan historical, literary, and artistic achievements universally accessible.

 “Captured, chained, sold,